 By Keith Archibald Forbes (see About Us) exclusively for Bermuda Online

-Honorary consuls of the countries they represent are asked to email this author, Keith A. Forbes at firstname.lastname@example.org to report any changes of or additions to their names and contact including email addresses.
-When local Bermuda-based consulates have their own website they will be shown here once they reciprocate the hyperlink.
+Honorary consuls of the countries they represent are asked to email this author, Keith A. Forbes at email email@example.com to report any changes of or additions to their names and contact details including email addresses, so that this listing can be updated.

 |Country||Flag||Consulate (or Honorary Consul shown by name)||Address|

 Victoria Place, 31 Victoria Street, Hamilton HM10.
 Phone: (441) 494 4019.
 Fax 441-292-0312.
 Email firstname.lastname@example.org

 |Belgium||Philippe Dutranoit, Honorary||

 Phone or fax 441-232-3902.
 Email email@example.com

 c/o Stewart Hall, 5 Queen Street, St. George, GE 05.
 Phone

 1 844 880 6519.
 Fax 212 596-1666 or 212-596-1790.
 Email firstname.lastname@example.org.